 As favorable habitat for temperate insects shifts farther north, the spatial distribution of some insects could track those favorable temperatures, shifting their range northward, a behavior some insects could use to compensate for their reduced fitness in their current environment (Parmesan et al. 1999, Breed et al. 2012).
-Shifting population ranges north is could be complimented by either a shrinking or stable southern boundary.
+Shifting of population ranges north could be complimented by either a shrinking or stable southern boundary.
 Across the southern population range, some insects will be unable to colonize these warmer will die, thus shrinking the distribution of insects along the southern boundary.
-Still, some insect populations could be phenotypically varied enough to compensate for the increased temperatures and will continue to survive (Parmesan et al. 1999).
+Still, some insect populations could possess sufficient genetic and phenotypic variation to compensate for the increased temperatures and will continue to survive (Parmesan et al. 1999).
 In Europe, this has been observed in 35 species of non-migratory butterfly species.
-Of these butterflies, 63% are observed to have shifted their range northward and 3% shifted their range south (Parmesan et al. 1999).
-While spatial redistribution through range shifting does function to reduce the impact of climate change on insect populations, these shifts in spatial distribution can disrupt food security.
+Of these butterflies, 63% were observed to have shifted their range northward and 3% shifted their range south (Parmesan et al. 1999).
+While spatial redistribution through range shifting can reduce the impact of climate change on insect populations, these shifts in spatial distribution can disrupt food security.
 Agricultural systems are currently under pressure from endemic phytophagous pests that damage crops and reduce yields.
 These systems could be additionally stressed as warmer temperatures push new pests into established agricultural systems.
-The damage caused by both invading and endemic phytophagous insect pests would lead to an increased use of chemical pesticides, reduced crop yields and further destabilize national food security.
+The damage caused by both invading and endemic phytophagous insect pests could lead to increased use of chemical pesticides and reduced crop yields that further destabilize national food security.

-Those insect populations able to adapt to the local changes in their environment and/or colonize new environments through shifts in their spatial distribution, have the capacity to differentially express traits that compensate for changes in their environment.
-This plasticity in the expressed traits of insect populations is a function phenotypic bet-hedging.
+Those insect populations able to adapt to the local changes in their environment and/or colonize new environments through shifts in their spatial distribution, have the capacity to respond to changes in their environment with changes in their phenotype.
+This plasticity in the expressed traits of insect populations is in part one stragety insects, and other organisms, use to hedge against unpredictable variation in their environment.
 Evolutionary bet-hedging describes the trade-off between average fitness and variance of fitness of the traits expressed by individuals in a population (Philippi and Seger 1989).
-Plasticity, in the context of phenotypes, is defined as an organisms capacity express different traits depending on the environment it encounters (Agrawal 2001).
+Plasticity, in the context of phenotypes, is defined as an organism’s capacity express different traits depending on the environment it encounters (Agrawal 2001).
 Because all environments vary, even if only temporally, organisms in those varying environments must be able to compensate to survive, thus it can be assumed that all organisms are phenotypically plastic to some degree (Phillips et al. 2008, Price and Sol 2008).
 The degree to which a population is phenotypically plastic will determine its capacity to compensate for a changing environment.
 All things being equal, a population with more phenotypic plasticity will experience higher fitness in the context of a varying environment and is more likely adapt to the changing environment compared to a population with a higher average fitness (Philippi and Seger 1989).
 Overcoming the biological hurdle of increased temperatures, phenotypes that are to be successful must become adapted in the population to colonize these novel environments.